Skip to main content.

 Thursday

-Sunny, with a high near 77.
-South southeast wind 0 to 5 mph.
+Sunny, with a high near 111.
+South southwest wind 0 to 10 mph, with gusts as high as 20 mph.

 Forecast from NOAA-NWS for 6 Miles NNE Phoenix, AZ.